-- 1. Check whether the question you want to ask has been posted and answered in the Google group. - 2.
+- 1. Check whether the question you want to ask has been posted and answered on Piazza. - 2.
 If it has been answered, you are finished.
-If not, send the question to the Google group. - 3.
-Anyone in the group can answer the question.
+If not, post the question on Piazza. - 3.
+Anyone in the class can answer the question.
 If no one else answers the question in a timely manner, I will post an answer to it.

 I will ignore any non-personal questions sent to my Hunter email address.
-Personal questions (such as a questions about a grade or a missed class or alternative times to meet with me) should be sent via private email to my Hunter email address, not to the Google group.
+Personal questions (such as a questions about a grade or a missed class or alternative times to meet with me) should be sent via private email to my Hunter email address, not to Piazza.